Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Related Work

 For instance, Test-Time Training (TTT)~\cite{sun2024learning} effectively compresses the $N$-width two-layer fast-weight MLP in full attention into a smaller fast-weight module, likewise for linear attention~\cite{katharopoulos2020transformers} into a linear layer~\cite{Han:2025-ViTTT} and Linformer~\cite{wang2020linformer} into a narrower MLP.
 Rather than scaling by compressing the full fast-weight MLP, MoE attention factorizes it into experts and access them sparsely via routing.

-In our MiTA, the two strategies mentioned above---scaling by compressing and scaling by sparse routing---are combined.
-It follows the Agent Attention~\cite{han2024agent} to compress full key-value pairs into a smaller set (i.e., a narrower MLP), which offers a coarse yet global summary, and then leverages the top-$k$ activations of the agent tokens (i.e., landmark queries) to identify underlying experts, which enables precise retrieval.
+Our MiTA combines the two strategies mentioned above.
+It compresses full key-value pairs into a smaller set (a narrower MLP), which offers a coarse yet global summary, and then leverages the top-$k$ activations of the landmark queries to identify underlying experts, which enables precise retrieval.